krsingh081206/cicd-demo-backend-java/README.md

-# cicd-demo-backend-java
+# OrderApp-CICD-Backend-Java
-Simple Spring Boot Service to demo deployment on GKE
+## A simple spring boot service to practice deployment using cloud run